We aim to rejuvenate pollinator health by helping neighbourhoods and cities transform their unused land into green spaces.

 Here’s what we’re going to do.

-Branches of our organization will be roaming around neighbourhoods in the Metro Vancouver Area, going door-to-d00r and introducing themselves.
+Branches of our organization will be roaming around neighbourhoods in the Metro Vancouver Area, going door-to-door to introduce themselves.
 They’ll work with homeowners to identify unused gardening areas which can potentially be transformed into a green space.
-These areas include vacant garden beds, pots, and parking lot strips.
+These areas will include vacant garden beds, pots, and parking lot strips.

 How else can we help the pollinators?

-Organic gardening is friendly towards pollinators and serves as a gateway for many people to get into the environmental circle.
-Plants such as kale, broccoli, and asparagus act as incredible pollinator devices while also adding diversity to your diet.
-In addition, organically grown vegetables clear up pollution, reduce pesticide use, and is generally better for the environment.
-The communal benefits of organic gardening can include relieving stress on your local food bank, reducing packaging waste, and bringing people together.
+Organic gardening is friendly towards pollinators and serves as a gateway for many people to get into environmentalism.
+Plants such as kale, broccoli, and asparagus act as incredible pollinator devices while also adding diversity to a diet.
+In addition, organically grown vegetables clear up pollution, reduce pesticide use, and are generally better for the environment.
+On a broader scale, organic gardening can help reduce stress on local food banks, reduce packaging waste, and bring people together.
 In many metropolitan areas, organic gardening is being employed to provide a sustainable source of food for the less fortunate.
 For more information on the benefits of organically grown foods, visit www.earthsave.ca

 To encourage organic gardening, we’ll be dispersing complementary vegetable seed packets within the neighbourhoods that we visit!